natebarksdale/natebarksdale.github.io/src/content/blog/2024-10-21-the-last-regular-day-in-pompeii.md

 coordinates: [40.7507, 14.486]
 ---

 I helped fact-check this [podcast](https://open.spotify.com/episode/35hD2twQBDVHkvTzMUiKwY?si=L-jujU7wQkevPaXkEasu1g) for The History Channel.
+It was fun to figure out the best approach to uncertain 18th-century excavation spans when when the ruler in charge stayed the same ... but changed his name (Charles VII of Naples becoming Charles III of Spain).

 > October 24, 79 CE.
 Pompeii is one of the crown jewels of the Roman Empire, a bustling city that serves as a coastal retreat for Rome's elite.
 But Pompeii also has a large, often overlooked middle-class population.
 They don't live in Pompeii's massive villas.
 Instead, they live a typical urban life – shopping at small businesses and haggling with street vendors.
 They even go to restaurants.
 And one of these restaurants—still being excavated by archeologists today—may unlock a whole new side to the story of this doomed city.
 >